EIDA/oculus-monitoring-backend/README.md

 # Oculus Monitoring
 For the EIDA Technical Committee and EIDA Management Board that need to improve there services quality, Oculus is a central monitoring and alerting system that tests all the services at EIDA nodes.
-Unlike the previous situation where the moniitoring was very scattered and uneven, OCULUS will provide a global view of the services status and indicators for keeping track of service quality evolution.
+Unlike the previous situation where the monitoring was very scattered and uneven, OCULUS will provide a global view of the services status and indicators for keeping track of service quality evolution.

 ## Table of contents
 - [How to monitor a new thing](#how-to-monitor-a-new-thing)